Archive for November, 2007

 St Patricks case dismissed with caveat

 The city has decided to drop the charges against myself and Elizabeth, which would be, roughly, about time.
-This is a pleasant development, made even more so by the arrogance of their official statement, a slap in the face with a policeman’s black glove to anyone who might suggest they had behaved badly.
-Though the City attorney’s Office is seeking a dismissal, they want us to know a “review found ample and sufficient evidence … to continue with the prosecution.”
+This is a pleasant development, made even more so by the arrogance of their official statement, a slap in the face with … Continue reading

 Homeland Security Dept’s new puke ray